 On the first day of each semester, you will complete a pre-knowledge assessment to measure your baseline understanding of the topics that will be discussed throughout that semester.
-At the end of each seminar you will complete a post-knowledge assessment of the topics covered that day.
 These assessments will not be counted as grades for the LEND course, but are reflections on our ability to teach you the material, as well as your grasp of concepts presented during seminar and in readings.
 At the end of each semester, you will be given a final knowledge assessment to measure your understanding of the topics covered that semester.
 At the end of each seminar, you will also complete a Consumer Satisfaction Survey, reflecting on the seminar objectives, the presenters, and your overall satisfaction with the seminar.
 You will also complete the MCH Competencies, research competencies, and the end of semester and end of year LEND surveys.